isaacarnault/aws-ec2-metadata/metadata.md

 </p>
 </details>

-- At this point of the tutorial, you should have one running EC2 instance.
-You can check if if was deployed correctly.<br>
+- At this point of the tutorial, you should have one running `EC2` instance.
+You can check if it was deployed correctly.<br>

-Just use your provided `IPv4 public address` in your web browser.<br>
+Just use the `IPv4 public address` provided by your `EC2` instance in your web browser.<br>

 <details>
 <summary>🔴 See output</summary>